 #27: Men’s Undercut Comb Over with a Line

 This haircut is an undercut bald fade comb over with line and a faded beard.
 It was created by barber Oscar Jarvis of Florida.

-“I would recommend this haircut to men with straight hair, and to maintain this style you must use a strong holding product,” Jarvis points out.
+“I would recommend an undercut comb over to men with straight hair, and to maintain this style you must use a strong holding product,” Jarvis points out.

 #28: Comb Over with Taper Fade

 Here’s a modern, professional everyday comb over haircut with tapered sides.
-“What I like about this comb over hairstyle is that you may also wear this spiked on top for a more edgy look,” says the style creator from Texas, Shawn Warren.
+“What I like about a neat comb over hairstyle is that you may also wear this spiked on top for a more edgy look,” says the style creator from Texas, Shawn Warren.

 Warren’s #1 tip is to keep this cut clean.
 Styling mousse can be used for upkeep.
 Pretty much any face shape can be worn with this cut.